dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 Game players can adjust these values but they need to justify how or why -> their narrative has to convince their fellow game players.

 # Games components - use the settlers of Mars board for narrative development
+## Settlers-of-mars-3D-models-
+3D models for settlers of Mars board game are included in the repo' and can be printed to help prepare your guide for this educational adventure.

 Settlements: Settlements could represent the different colonies that are being established on Mars.
 They would need to be built in strategic locations, such as near resources or transportation routes.

 Domed Cities: Cities could represent the larger, more developed colonies on Mars.
 They would need to be built on top of settlements and would provide more resources and benefits to the colonists.